Senior Studio Sessions | How to Prepare | Jamie Solorio Studio

 These references are used to understand visual preferences and atmosphere rather than to recreate another photographer’s work exactly.

 Sessions are collaborative, and inspiration helps shape the creative direction.
+However, if you want to just be told what to do, that can be done as well.

 Rest, Hydration and Preparation Matter